Cheaters (2000 film): Plot

-In 1995 Chicago, Jolie Fitch is a junior at Steinmetz High School who enjoys Dr. Jerry Plecki's English class.
-Dr. Plecki is offered the position of Academic Decathlon coach, a job all the other teachers consider to be a waste of time.
-Dr. Plecki holds an open call for the students, but no one arrives to participate.
+In 1995 Chicago, Jolie Fitch is a junior at Steinmetz who enjoys Dr. Jerry Plecki's English class.
+Dr. Plecki is offered the position of Academic Decathlon coach, a job that all the other teachers consider a waste of time.
+Dr. Plecki holds an open call for students, but no one shows up.
 Jolie convinces him that he needs to look for the smarter students and recruit them.
 He recruits seven students (Darius, Matt, Paul, Dominik, Irwin, Agnieszka, and Jolie).
 They spend the next few months studying hard for the regional competition.

-At regionals, the team faces their biggest competitor in Whitney Young Magnet High School, who have consistently won for almost a decade.
-As expected, Whitney Young is victorious and Steinmetz places 5th overall, but still qualify for the state competition.
-The students are overwhelmed to be facing Whitney Young in the next round, but an opportunity arises when Matt receives a copy of the test.
-Irwin then brings it to Dr. Plecki, who feels that using the test is the team's best chance to win.
+At regionals, the team faces its biggest competitor, Whitney M. Young, which has won for almost 10 years.
+As expected, Whitney M. Young wins, and Steinmetz places 5th overall but still qualifies for the state competition.
+The students are overwhelmed at the prospect of facing Whitney M. Young in the next round, but an opportunity arises when Matt receives a copy of the test.
+Irwin then brings it to Dr. Plecki, who believes that using the test is the team's best chance of winning.

 After some persuasion, all seven members agree to copy the answers on various items (calculators, shoes, a piece of gum, etc.).
 Dr. Plecki then tells Irwin privately that because he had the lowest scores in the group, he will be out of the state competition; however, he will be guaranteed a spot in nationals.
 Though Irwin is upset, he agrees to go along with it.

-At the state finals, Steinmetz meets Whitney Young again.
+At the state finals, Steinmetz meets Whitney M. Young again.
 The team successfully gets through the exams with the answers they secretly wrote down and with Jolie coaching them in the Super Quiz.
-At the end of the day, Steinmetz wins with an overall score of 49,000, raising the ire and suspicions of Whitney Young.
+At the end of the day, Steinmetz wins with an overall score of 49,000, raising the ire and suspicions of Whitney M. Young.

-As Steinmetz celebrates, a spiteful Irwin writes an essay, detailing how he feels betrayed by Dr. Plecki and how they received an advance copy of the test.
+As Steinmetz celebrates, a spiteful Irwin writes an essay detailing how he feels betrayed by Dr. Plecki and how they received an advance copy of the test.
 Suspicions heighten when the principal questions Irwin.
-The Illinois Academic Decathlon board determines that the team will need to take a re-test to validate their scores.
+The Illinois Academic Decathlon board determines that the team will need to take a retest to validate their scores.
 If they refuse, they will lose their championship.
-Feeling betrayed by Irwin and angered by the board's ultimatum, the team refuses to cooperate and plan to seek an injunction to halt the state from re-testing them.
+Feeling betrayed by Irwin and angered by the board's ultimatum, the team refuses to cooperate and plans to seek an injunction to halt the state's retesting.